Theodoros Theodoulidis, Professor

 He is a member of international scientific committees, has supervised 2 doctoral theses and co-supervised 3.
 He has also been a peer-reviewer of many international scientific journals and contributed to 17 research projects, in 5 of which he was a scientific coordinator.
 He has also conducted many eddy current inspections in the Greek power and petrochemical industry (certified inspector).

 He served his military service as an OF(D) (Military Engineer).
-He is a FIDE master.
+He is a chess master.

 Nikolaos Sariannidis, Professor